 The gang rode downtown in the early afternoon to see what was happening.
 Since it's the 13th Annual Beartooth Motorcycle Rally you can't throw a rock and not hit a motorcycle, motorcycle rider, or vendor selling motorcycle "stuff."
 Estimates are something over 30,000 bikes in town and that translates into money.
 Especially where Wayne, Ethan, and Bobby J are concerned.
 They understand the need to keep this fat ol' economy going and are doing their part.
 I can see their point...at least I must...I managed to drop about $50 in about 10 minutes on bling.
 Ya just can't have enough bling.

 You can also see some sights while going from sales tent to sales tent.
-Left is a snap I took holding the camera down by my right leg as I passed.
-Note Bobby J is never far from the action.

 (Click to enlarge)